 - Muscles – Hot water can also aid in reducing menstrual cramps.
 The heat of the water has a calming and soothing effect on the abdominal muscles, which eventually can help to cure cramps and spasms.

 - Respiratory system – warm water is good for people suffering from nasal and throat congestion.
 It acts as a natural expectorant by aiding in the expulsion of phlegm from the respiratory tract.

 - Digestive system – Hot water is particularly beneficial for digestion.
-It can help to keep you regular as well as make your bowel movements healthy and pain free.
-It is always recommended that you consume a glassful of hot or warm water every morning when your stomach is empty.
+It can help to keep you regular as well as make your bowel movements healthy and pain-free.
+It is recommended to consume a glassful of hot or warm water every morning when your stomach is empty.